What is Gitelman Syndrome?

 The body uses precious fluids called electrolytes.

 Electrolytes regulate our nerve and muscle function, our body's hydration, blood pH, blood pressure, and the rebuilding of damaged tissue.
-Various mechanisms exist in our body that keep the concentrations of different electrolytes under strict control.
+Various mechanisms exist in our body that keeps the concentrations of different electrolytes under strict control.

 Our muscles and neurons are seen as electric tissues of the body.
 They are activated by electrolyte activity between extracellular, interstitial, and intracellular fluid (fluid outside, inside, or between cells).